Silver bromide: Photosensitivity

-The formation of the h.Agv lowers its energy sufficiently to stabilize the complex and reduce the probability of ejection of the hole back into the valence band (the equilibrium constant for hole-complex in the interior of the crystal is estimated at 10−4.
+The formation of the h.Agv lowers its energy sufficiently to stabilize the complex and reduce the probability of ejection of the hole back into the valance band (the equilibrium constant for hole-complex in the interior of the crystal is estimated at 10−4.

 Additional investigations on electron- and hole-trapping demonstrated that impurities also can be a significant trapping system.
 Consequently, interstitial silver ions may not be reduced.
 Therefore, these traps are actually loss mechanisms, and are considered trapping inefficiencies.
 For example, atmospheric oxygen can interact with photoelectrons to form an O2− species, which can interact with a hole to reverse the complex and undergo recombination.
 Metal ion impurities such as copper(I), iron(II), and cadmium(II) have demonstrated hole-trapping in silver bromide.